Hannah-Neumann/ai-image-compression/README.md

 # AI Image Compression

 ## Introduction
-This project implements the AI Image Compression pipeline as described in the papers "Joint autoregressive and hierarchical priors for learned image compression" (Ballé, 2018) and "Variational image compression with a scale hyperprior" (Ballé, 2018).
-The implementation aims to explore advanced image compression techniques using deep learning, as these papers are considered foundational work in the field.

-As a product manager at Deep Render, I undertook this project to deepen my understanding of the technical and engineering aspects of image compression technologies. **Note**: This project is not affiliated with Deep Render and was conducted during my personal time.
+As a Product Manager at Deep Render, I initiated this AI Image Compression project to enhance my understanding of the technical and engineering principles behind lossy image compression using neural networks. **Note:** This project is independent and was developed during my personal time, not affiliated with Deep Render.

+The project is based on pioneering techniques detailed in "Joint Autoregressive and Hierarchical Priors for Learned Image Compression" and "Variational Image Compression with a Scale Hyperprior" by Ballé in 2018.
+These papers are recognized as foundational work in leveraging deep learning for advanced image compression methodologies.
+The core challenge in lossy image compression lies in balancing image quality (measured by distortion) against file size (measured by the rate).

 ## Results & Findings
-The model was trained for 2 million iterations and the performance was tracked using Weights & Biases (Wandb).
-Here are the results obtained on the CLIC2021 validation dataset:
+The model was rigorously trained over 2 million iterations, utilizing an NVIDIA RTX 4090 GPU.
+The training process spanned approximately 48 hours, with performance evaluations continuously monitored and logged using Weights & Biases (Wandb).
+The training and validation phases were conducted on the CLIC2021 dataset, which is a standard benchmark in image compression research.

+Key performance metrics from the CLIC2021 validation dataset are as follows:
-- **Mean Squared Error (MSE):**
+- **Mean Squared Error (MSE):** 16.52, indicating the average squared difference between the original and compressed images.
+A lower MSE is better,
-- **Bits Per Pixel (bpp):**
+- **Bits Per Pixel (bpp):** 1.83, reflecting the average number of bits used for encoding each pixel in the image.
+A lower bpp is better,
+- **Implied Compression Ratio:** 13.12 : 1.00, suggesting that the compression algorithm reduces the file size by over 13 times on average, without significant loss of quality.

+These metrics indicate superior performance compared to standard JPEG and WebP compression techniques, showcasing the potential of advanced neural networks in image compression.

+Below are the training curves that detail the progression of **MSE** (the distortion loss) and **bpp** (the rate loss) throughout the training process:

 ![image_mse](images/Validation-2.png)
 ![image_bpp](images/Validation-3.png)

-These results demonstrate improvements over traditional JPEG image compression techniques.
-Below are some visualizations from the training and validation phases as tracked on Wandb:
+The below images illustrate the practical effects of the compression algorithm compared to standard methods, providing a visual confirmation of the numerical results:

 ![image_picture_comparison_train](images/Train-4.png)
 ![image_picture_comparison_valid](images/Validation-4.png)